 But through the years and now that I’m (b)older, I’ve found interest in visiting museums.
 I’m actually planning to revisit some, especially the National Museum—not solely for Instagram purposes, but for appreciation of the various amazing artifacts and works of art that significantly contributed to our history and culture.
 Lo and behold, may puwang pa rin talaga ang nakaraan sa puso ko.
 Syet.

 It’s important to note though that museums don’t only showcase collections of the past.
 There’s now a wide variety of museums, ranging from science (e.g., Mind Museum in Taguig) to 3D (e.g., Art in Island in Quezon City) and other forms of modern art.
 And last December 2016, I was able to check out one that made my (f)artsy self alive and kicking once again.
 Yes, it’s the lovely Pinto Art Museum which is located at 1 Sierra Madre St., Grand Heights, Antipolo, Rizal.
-You might want to go through the following reminders in case you’re planning to visit:
+You may want to go through the following reminders in case you’re planning to visit:

 1. Don’t visit on a Monday.